CHR. Did you meet with no other assault as you came?

 FAITH.
 Pray, what is he?

 CHR.
-His name is Talkative; he dwelleth in our town; I wonder that you should
+His name is Talkative; he dwelleth in our town; I

 be a stranger to him, only I consider that